Cacti are an excellent plant for beginners because they’re easy, low maintenance, and can be grown indoors or outdoors!

 Cacti typically only need to be watered once every week or two, but you should never leave them sitting in water.

-In general, you should only water your cactus whenever its top inch of soil is dry and never let it sit in water!
+In general, you should only water your plant whenever its top inch of soil is dry and never let it sit in water!

 How often you will need to water a cactus depends on how hot and sunny the environment is where you place your plant, so make sure to check up on these factors when determining whether or not your cacti need a drink.

 This is also determined by the size of your plant and where you keep them.
-Small cactus plants do not require as much watering, while larger ones will need to be watered more often.
+A small cactus does not require as much watering, while larger ones must be watered more often.

 While caring for your new plants, you should remember: not to underwater or overwater them but only water when the top layer of soil has dried up.

-When watering your cactus, be sure to give it enough water that the top layer of soil feels moist but not wet!
+When watering your plant, be sure to give it enough water that the top layer of soil feels moist but not wet!

-Growing cactus from cuttings is a simple process.
+Growing cacti from cuttings is a simple process.
 It requires patience, but the process is easy to complete.

 Cuttings are a great way for you to grow cacti of your own choosing, and they can be easily turned into new plants with ease.